 This mission is carried out through consultation on/about faculty research, facilitation of intramural grants for pilot studies, identification of resources to support projects, development of grant applications, management of sponsored projects, analysis of data, assistance with dissemination of results, and publication of research activities.

-Karen H. Sousa, PhD, RN, FAAN, Professor, Associate Dean for Research and Scholarship
+Karen H. Sousa, PhD, RN, FAAN, Professor, Associate Dean of Research and Scholarship

-Dr. Sousa (a) develops/applies advanced statistical methods (e.g., structural equation modeling [SEM]), (b) develops/tests conceptual models of complex health-care systems, and (c) advocates use of health-related quality of life (HRQOL) as a productive evaluative measure of nursing-care outcomes.
+Dr. Sousa develops and applies advanced statistical methods (e.g., structural equation modeling [SEM]), develops and tests conceptual models of complex health-care systems, and advocates use of health-related quality of life as a productive evaluative measure of nursing-care outcomes.
 Her teaching interests include nursing theory/conceptualization and psychometrics.

 Dr. Sousa has been a member of the Academy of Nursing since 2009.
 She is a member of the American Nurses Association, Sigma Theta Tau International, and the International Society for Quality of Life Research.
 Dr. Sousa was recognized in 2009 as a University of Colorado Emerging Leader.

 The Research Committee promotes intramural research and establishes policies regarding allocation/evaluation of intramural research funding for faculty and students.

 The Office of Research and Scholarship has the experience and resources to help you locate and secure governmental/private extramural funding.
 For the most up-to-date grant postings, check ORS New Funding Opportunities.

 The Office of Research and Scholarship can paddle you up the many streams of intramural funding.
 Here are some forms to get you started on the intramural-funding process: